adielcristo/symfony-doc-pt-br/bundles/prepend_extension.rst

 .. note::

     The ``prependExtension()`` method, like ``prepend()``, is called only at compile time.

+.. versionadded:: 7.1

+    Starting from Symfony 7.1, calling the :method:`Symfony\\Component\\DependencyInjection\\Loader\\Configurator\\ContainerConfigurator::import` method inside ``prependExtension()`` will prepend the given configuration.
+    In previous Symfony versions, this method appended the configuration.

 Alternatively, you can use the ``prepend`` parameter of the :method:`Symfony\\Component\\DependencyInjection\\Loader\\Configurator\\ContainerConfigurator::extension`